 Besides being fast and mobile-friendly, your law firm’s site should also be easily found on search engines such as Google.
 Generally, this means being on the first page, preferably in the first few results.
 Think about it: have you ever looked at the second page of Google?
 Again, 95% of people don’t even look past the first three search results.

-But don’t get discouraged; this is what SEO agencies are for.
+But don’t get discouraged; this is what law firm SEO agencies are for.
 We specialize in online marketing for law firms.
 SEO, or search engine optimization, streamlines and shapes up your website content to get you seen on Google, and to keep the maximum number of people on your website for the maximum possible amount of time.

 SEO Incentives for Law Firms